hitchyjs/hitchyjs.org/source/extensions/discovery.md

 Extensions may list roles of other extensions they rely on.
 Hitchy is using this definition of dependencies to apply certain order for processing extensions further on.
 Any extension gets processed after all its dependencies.

-Any application relying on hitchy may choose roles filled by extensions as its initial dependencies.
-This way hitchy does not load all extensions filling a role but those actually required as immediate as well as mediate dependencies of application.
+Any application relying on Hitchy may choose roles filled by extensions as its initial dependencies.
+This way Hitchy does not load all extensions filling a role but those actually required as immediate as well as mediate dependencies of application.

 ### `onDiscovered()`